SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 ## Miscellaneous

-This mod is translated in English and French.
+This mod is translated in English and French, including the customization menu.
 You are free to use this mod in any modpacks you'd make.

 This mod works without conflict with my other mod "[Speedy Hopper](https://www.curseforge.com/minecraft/mc-mods/speedy-hopper)", but of course you won't be able to craft a "Fast Sticky Hopper", so you'll have to make choices and design your contraptions accordingly!